Maximal curves of genus 5 over finite fields: Maximal curves of genus over with and

 Let $C$ be a maximal trigonal curve of genus $5$ defined over $\mathbb F_q$.
 Let $C'$ denote the singular plane model of $C$.
-Then $C'$ can be defined by a homogeneous polynomial of degree $5$ in $\mathbb F_q[X,Y,Z]$ of the from
+Then $C'$ can be defined by a homogeneous polynomial of degree $5$ in $\mathbb F_q[X,Y,Z]$ of the form

 where $a_{ijk}\in \mathbb F_q$.
 Since $q\equiv 1 \bmod 5$, $\mathbb F_q$ contains a primitive $5$-th root of unity which we denote $\zeta$.